secnot/rectpack/README.md

 Float
 =====

-Most of the packing algorithms implemented have problems with float rounding errors which can result in collisions.
-If you need to use floats just convert them to fixed-point using Decimal rounding up so the actual rectangle size is always smaller than the conversion.
-Rectpack provides helper funcion **float2dec** for this task:
+If you need to use floats just convert them to fixed-point using a Decimal type, be carefull rounding up so the actual rectangle size is always smaller than the conversion.
+Rectpack provides helper funcion **float2dec** for this task, it accepts a number and the number of decimals to round to, and returns the rounded Decimal.

 ```python
 	from rectpack import float2dec, newPacker